DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

 * **ManualRanking** \- Exploit is unstable or difficult to exploit and is basically a DoS.
 It has a success rate of 15% or lower.
 This rating may be used when a module has no use unless it is specifically configured by the user.
 * **LowRanking** \- Exploit is nearly impossible to exploit on common platforms with under a 50% success rate.
 * **AverageRanking** \- Exploit is generally unreliable or difficult to exploit but it has a success rate of 50% or more for common platforms.
-* **NormalRanking** \- Exploit is otherwise reliable but it depends on a specific versions that is not the "common case" for a type of software.
+* **NormalRanking** \- Exploit is otherwise reliable but it depends on a specific version that is not the "common case" for a type of software.
 It cannot or does not reliably autodetect the target.
 * **GoodRanking** \- Exploit has a default target and does not autodetect the target.
-It works on the "common case" of a type of software (i.e Windows 7/10/11, Windows server 2012/2016, ect.).
+It works on the "common case" of a type of software, such as Windows 7/10/11, and Windows server 2012/2016..
 * **GreatRanking** \- This has a default target and will either autodetect the appropriate target or use an application-specific return address after a version check.
 * **ExcellentRanking** \- This exploit will never crash the service.
 * [ref - new one will not load](https://github.com/rapid7/metasploit-framework/wiki/Exploit-Ranking/9af9b4277da4bb5d9facbbf0c812779a9b26fc8c)

-Since our module will be private, and for personal use the selected ranking does not matter all that much and we can, for simplicity select the NormalRanking.
+For simplicity we use select the NormalRanking for exploiting the vchat server.
+The exploits shall work with proper configuraitons of Windows.
 This will result in the following module
 ```ruby
 class MetasploitModule < Msf::Auxillary